OptimalScale/LMFlow/README.md

 * Custom Optimization

-  LMFlow has expanded its toolkit to include the ability for custom optimizer training, supporting a wide range of optimizers.
-This enhancement allows for the implementation of tailored optimization strategies to significantly boost model performance.
-To delve into these advanced features and to utilize our updated script, please visit [custom_optimizers](https://github.com/OptimalScale/LMFlow/blob/main/scripts/run_finetune_with_custom_optim.sh).
+  LMFlow now supports custom optimizer training with a variety of optimizers.
+Elevate your model's performance with tailored optimization strategies.
+Dive into the details and try out the new features with our updated script at [custom_optimizers](https://github.com/OptimalScale/LMFlow/blob/main/scripts/run_finetune_with_custom_optim.sh).

   The following table evaluates the performance of custom optimizers in the fine-tuning process of GPT-2 on the Alpaca dataset, emphasizing their individual impacts on the training loss.
 The specific hyperparameter settings utilize default configurations, which can be customized and adjusted at [custom_optimizers](https://github.com/OptimalScale/LMFlow/blob/main/scripts/run_finetune_with_custom_optim.sh).
 It is important to note that the evaluations were conducted over a duration of 0.1 epochs to provide a preliminary insight into the optimizers' effectiveness.